-- Build a cash flowing rental business and then get commercial loans to expand.
+- Build cash flowing rental business and then get commercial loans to expand.

 Once you’ve shown that you are a good investment, the banks will be happy to work with you.

 I admit that I’m not a great real estate investor.
 You need to build a team and that’s not my forte.
-We have been pretty lucky with our rental because the Portland real estate market has been on fire for the last few years.
+We have been pretty lucky with our rental because the Portland real estate market has been on good over the years.
 Our property is making a little money every month and the price appreciation is padding our net worth.
 I don’t think I can make the jump from #2 to #3 above, but a lot of other people could.
 Maybe you’re one of them.

 5. Start a Business

 Building a business is probably the most difficult way to achieve financial independence.
 You have to work really hard and you probably won’t make much income for years.
 There is no guarantee that you’ll be successful either and many entrepreneurs never make it big.
 However, the payoff can be huge.
 Check the 100 wealthiest people list and you’ll see entrepreneurs dominating the list.